Green Cadres: National emancipation

 In the final weeks of the war, the national movements and groups supporting independence of various Slavic peoples living in Austria-Hungary, including the Czechoslovak National Council and the Yugoslav Committee, unsuccessfully tried to enlist the Green Cadres in their nation-building projects.
 The Green Cadres' views often differed from those held by the national elites trying to attract their support.
 The existence of the Green Cadres and their purported strength was used in wartime airborne leaflet propaganda with the aim of demoralising the Austro-Hungarian troops.

 As the new states were established, the Green Cadres became a potential threat.
 On 18 October, a special court-martial was established in Croatia-Slavonia for the Green Cadres – without much success.
 On 23 October 1918, days before the establishment of the State of Slovenes, Croats and Serbs, the Green Cadres were cheered on at demonstrations held in Zagreb.
-Six days later, when the Croatian Sabor declared secession from Austria-Hungary, the delegates were drew up a formal policy towards the Green Cadres.
+Six days later, when the Croatian Sabor declared secession from Austria-Hungary, the delegates drew up a formal policy towards the Green Cadres.
 The president of the assembly Bogdan Medaković attacked them as thieves, arsonists, killers, and enemies of the people, while the HPSS leader Stjepan Radić unsuccessfully advocated a conciliatory approach, calling on the Green Cadres to join the new national armed forces.
 In newly established Czechoslovakia, the Green Cadres were called, in a newspaper announcement, to serve the national army by reporting to appropriate headquarters.
 Such appeals were generally disregarded.
 The National Council of the State of Slovenes, Croats and Serbs declared a general amnesty for those convicted of treason, crimes against public order, or joining the Green Cadres on 30 October.
 On 5 November, it introduced martial law to suppress acts of rebellion, murder, arson, and public violence.
 Efforts were made in the newly formed Kingdom of Serbs, Croats and Slovenes to address a concern shared by the Green Cadres through a land reform of 1919, but those reforms, and those in Czechoslovakia, were half-hearted, or at least perceived as such.
 Real or perceived influence of Bolshevism on the Green Cadres was a significant obstacle to greater inclusion of its members in the new national armed forces.

 In southeast Moravia, many Green Cadres members joined the Slovak Brigade formed in Hodonín.
 The regional character of the brigade and its Green Cadres history were frowned upon by the Czechoslovak Army.
 The brigade lacked discipline and was dissolved in 1919.
 In Galicia, the Republic of Tarnobrzeg was suppressed by the Polish Army in January 1919.
 After 1918, the Green Cadres gradually dispersed.